waggle-sensor/waggle-auth-app/README.md

 This list may be expanded upon in the future.

 # TODO
-- [ ] update Readme to bring up dev/prod environments
+- [ ] update Readme to bring up dev/prod environments (remember to add access to django is localhost:8000/admin)
 - [ ] update Readme based on Makefile modifications
 - [ ] update Readme with OPA instructions